wrewsama/stretchsense_gesture_recognition/README.md

 * filenames
   * data - The name of the raw data file both to store the data collected by the DataCollector and to be used by the Trainer to train the model.
   * trained_model - The name of the file storing the parameters of the model trained by the Trainer.
-* Hyperparameters including:
+* hyperparams - for training the model
-    * Number of epochs
+  * num_epochs - The number of epochs
-    * Learning rate
+  * lr - Learning rate
+  * batch_size - size of each batch of data loaded by the dataloader
-    * Batch size
+  * learning_capacity - size of the hidden layer
-    * Learning capacity
+* general
-* Number of sensors on the peripheral
+  * num_sensors - Number of sensors on the peripheral
-* The list of gestures
+  * gestures - A list of gestures
-* Number of repetitions and sets of data to be collected for each gesture
+  * num_sets - Number of sets of data to be collected for each gesture
+  * num_reps - Number of repetitions per set of data

 Or, this can be done through the GUI in `setup.py`